ALCHElVlY/hlna/README.md

 There are a number of people and aspirations that contributed to this applications birth.
 I had several people help in designing commands and functionality for the bot.
 Some UI suggestions as well.
 I would like to thank some of those people!

 1. My amazing girlfriend Rey0Sun2187#6979 for pushing me to stick with it
-2. ShadowRune#9518 for his continued support for the project.
 3. Studio Wildcard for the creation of HLN-A in the game
 4. The several amazing programming discords I learned from
 5. Discord and Discord.JS for the creation of the platform and the programming library respectively.